irmen/cx16shell/README.md

 ## Todo

-- fix prog8 issue with print_ulhex (prefix arg should be in A)
 - github issue about folder name upper/lowercase problem
-- once the unzip program fully works, can we have a version for this shell as well?
+- once the unzip and xar programs fully work, can we have a version for this shell as well?
 - need more manpages written.
-- add a 'play' external command for .zsm and .zcm files (using zsmkit)
 - load .sh scripts in a ram bank instead of golden ram to avoid program corruption when script > 1KB
 - new memory layout?
 Shell program at the top of memory (say $6000-$9f00) so that you can load regular programs at $0801?
 What about the external commands?
 No longer forced to start at $4000 but just regular programs?